 Imaginal Nurturing is ego-state work rooted in attachment theory and research and is the heart of the Developing a Secure Self approach.
-It addresses early deficits through working directly with needs for and difficulties with nurturing, intimacy, and autonomy.
-The client develops a new relationship with self through connections with the externalized younger parts of self.
+It addresses early deficits through working directly with the need for, and difficulties with, nurturing, intimacy, and autonomy.

-While the Standard EMDR Protocol works beautifully to resolve traumatic memories (i.e. things that happened that ‘shouldn’t’ have happened), it does not directly address the attachment aspects of experience, particularly early experience.
+While the Standard EMDR Protocol works very effectively to resolve traumatic memories (i.e. things that happened that ‘shouldn’t’ have happened), it does not directly address the attachment aspects of early experience.
 It does not address the things that should have happened that didn’t happen.
 Our relationships with early caregivers is the context of our lives as we grow and develop.
-They have an enormous impact on who we become as adults.
+These early relationships have an enormous impact on who we become as adults.
 Typically in therapy, such early deficits are left to be somehow compensated for through a supportive therapeutic relationship between the therapist and the adult client.

 In Imaginal Nurturing, we work to get to the root of existential issues, supporting the effectiveness of other therapeutic interventions and allowing psychotherapy to move forward more quickly.
-Imaginal Nurturing, as part of the Developing a Secure Self approach, complements trauma work beautifully.
+Imaginal Nurturing, as part of the Developing a Secure Self approach, is a natural complement to trauma work.

 What Imaginal Nurturing is

-Imaginal Nurturing has been developed for use with adult clients and is one of three components of the Developing a Secure Self approach:
+Imaginal Nurturing is one of three components of the Developing a Secure Self approach: